-- Apply the ethical principles required of computer professionals; - Employ creative problem solving; - Employ the appropriate technical knowledge necessary for Game Design and Development job functions; - Analyze requirements for current trends, best practices, and current methodologies in game development projects; - Utilize the informational resources and other sources generally accepted as legitimate and valid; and - Practice a professional pipeline for game development.
+- Apply the ethical principles required of computer professionals; - Employ creative problem solving; - Employ the appropriate technical knowledge necessary for Game Design and Development job functions:

+- Game Art Production students will employ the creative abilities and skills necessary to achieve the relevant theme, motifs, color schemes, and stylist choices to the project requirements of their job. - Interactive Programming students will employ the necessary design patterns based on best practices, employ efficient coding formatting and implementation, and effective code execution for developer functions. - Analyze requirements for current trends, best practices, and current methodologies in game development projects; - Utilize the informational resources and other sources generally accepted as legitimate and valid; and - Practice a professional pipeline for game development.

-The Office of Experiential Learning takes a 360 ° approach to experiential learning.
+The Office of Experiential Learning takes a 360 · approach to experiential learning.
 Whether you come to Wilmington University with a vast amount of professional experience and are awarded Credit for Prior Learning (CPL), or you participate in a Work-Integrated Learning (WIL) opportunity (Internships or Cooperative Education) embedded in your curriculum for credit, we provide a pathway to completing your degree.